-Many spectrums are invisible to the eye or senses.
+Many spectra are invisible to the eye or senses.
 They can remain partially or completely unknown until discovered through accident or scientific study.
-The full spectrum of radio waves was, at one time, completely unknown.
+For example, the full spectrum of radio waves was, at one time, completely unknown.
 Their discovery made possible such technical advances as radios, cell phones and satellite communications.
-Messages no longer had to be sent down thousands of miles of copper wire.
-“Air” became the wires.

-Usually, only a small portion of a spectrum is useful in our day to day activities.
+It is interesting to understand that only a small portion of a spectrum is often useful in our day to day activities.
 For example a thermometer, used for taking body temperature, only measures a small portion of the broader heat – cold spectrum.
 But to measure the temperature of molten steel, it requires an entirely different thermometer scale.

-What relation does this have to the Political Spectrum?
+So, what does all of this have to do with the Political Spectrum?

-But just as a body thermometer measures only a small scale of the cold-heat spectrum, the current political “thermometer” was found to include only a small portion of the entire political spectrum.
-It’s not that it was difficult to see; it was virtually hidden from view because “everybody knew” what it was, so no one bothered to look.
+Just as a body thermometer measures only a small scale of the cold-heat spectrum, the current political “thermometer” was found to include only a small portion of the entire political spectrum.
+What had not been recognized were the two extremes that made up the full political spectrum.

-I did not “create” the political spectrum you will see in this book.
+I didn’t “create” the political spectrum you will find within the pages of this book.
 Just like a rainbow, it only became completely visible under exact conditions.
 But once it became visible, it was something to behold.
 Just like when a child sees the rainbow for the first time, it was exciting and inspiring.

 One acknowledgement of its validity came with a first place gold award from a publishing company’s writers contest.
 The judges had this to say: